cosola-salvia/news.macile.org/content/en-bulletin.md

 ## MACILE Summer Academy 2008

 Based on the observations in 2007, we adjusted the 2008 MACILE Summer Academy.
 We extended the program to five weeks, and redesigned the curriculum to include engineering, technology, Spanish literacy, in addition to math.
 We also added activities—chess, field trips, and guest speakers.

-### About the 2008 Program

-We admitted thirty-five students.
+Students attended from 8:00 AM to 3:30 PM and were provided with a healthy lunch in addition to breakfast.

+### Students selection and evaluation

+Conforming to the MACILE objectives, in 2008 we instituted more riguruous students selection and evaluation processes, aligning more closely with the goal of selecting students from the top 20% of their class who express interest in learning math and science.
+That year, thirty-five students from fifty-nine recommended were admitted to the MACILE Summer Academy.

 We added a required orientation and a meeting with the parents before initiating the program.

-We extended the school day from 12-4 PM and provided students with a healthy lunch in addition to breakfast.
-We gauged the students' mathematical and linguistic progress through a math test, and an evaluation questionnaire completed at the end of the program.
+At the end of the program, we employed particularly design evaluation instruments to gauge the students' mathematical and linguistic progress.
+We also evaluated the students' perception of learning and overal satisfaction with the program.

 _MACILE Summer Academy 2007-2008.
 Conducted at the Itabo Elementary School in Itabo, San Critóbal._